makaubenson/Modern-JS-Modules-Tooling/readme.md

 - Joining all our modules into one big file.
 - It eliminates unused code and compress our code as well.
 - `This process is important since:`
-- Browsers dont support modules at all, and thus if not bundled, browsers may find it hard to executed the code in the modules.
+- Browsers dont support modules at all, and thus if not bundled, browsers may find it hard to execute the code in the modules.
 - It better for perfomance to sell less code to the server for execution.

 ## Transpilling / Polyfilling